 P.S.
 I’ll be talking to the SAA office about getting the talk posted somewhere on the website.

 Greetings from beautiful New Orleans!!
-Archivists are beginning to gather, and soon we’ll outnumber the ever-presented inebriated throngs on Bourbon Street. :) I got here late last night after having a malfunctioning airplane grounded at DFW so am glad to have made it intact.
+Archivists are beginning to gather, and soon we’ll outnumber the ever-present inebriated throngs on Bourbon Street. :) I got here late last night after having a malfunctioning airplane grounded at DFW so am glad to have made it intact.

 If you’re here already, welcome to the CoSA/SAA Joint Annual Meeting!
 And if you’re en route or not hitting the road quite yet, safe travels!